-A couple from the 17th arrondissement wanted to move from a 42 sqm 2-bedroom to a 4-bedroom in the same Batignolles neighborhood, with a budget of 740,000 euros.
-The Home Select property hunter found an 82 sqm apartment on the 3rd floor in 6 weeks, negotiated to 715,000 euros, a saving of 25,000 euros.
+A couple in the 17th arrondissement wanted to move from a 42 sqm 2-room to a 4-room in the same Batignolles neighbourhood, on a budget of 740,000 euros.
+The Home Select property hunter found an 82 sqm flat on the 3rd floor in 6 weeks and negotiated it to 715,000 euros, a saving of 25,000 euros.

 Mission summary